What Are The Basic Food Hygiene Rules?

 Cross-Contamination

-Mishandling food can sometimes lead to cross-contamination, which causes bacteria to be unknowingly spread around a kitchen.
+Mishandling food can sometimes lead to cross-contamination, which allows bacteria to spread unknowingly throughout a kitchen.
 Harmful bacteria, such as Salmonella, could cause illness if consumed.
-It is vital that raw foods, such as chicken and other meat, are kept away from ready-to-eat foods, such as finished dishes, or bread and cheese.
+Raw foods, such as chicken and other meat, must be kept away from ready-to-eat foods, such as finished dishes, bread and cheese.

 To ensure you don’t unknowingly contaminate food, you should: